Author Miss Parisia B.

 Yet the innovation and blend of true America stood at every foundation.

-Better yet, they chose you to tell their stories, to unfold a history that would never be forgotten.
+They chose you to tell their stories to unfold a history that would never be forgotten.

 I’m sorry that they disregard you now my florescent steel,